Michigan Healthcare Professionals

 Michigan health care professionals,

 We certify your health care professionals to meet the Implicit Bias, LARA requirements (Mich.
 Admin.
 Code R.338.7004).
+Our clients include Oaklawn Hospital.
+Recently we provided certification to over 300 professionals at the Healthcare Association of Michigan conference in Grand Rapids.

-Our experiential workshop Reducing Implicit Bias in Healthcare, is offered live (virtual or in-person).
+Our experiential workshop Reducing Implicit Bias in Healthcare is offered live (virtual or in-person).

 This workshop focuses on reducing barriers and disparities in access to and delivery of healthcare services, including strategies for reducing these barriers and disparities.

 All participants who complete this course receive a certificate of completion.
+Our clients can receive a list of those who complete this course for your HR team to keep track of.

 LARA Requirements Text